Spirotot/studentactivity/README.md

 ```

 ## Known Bugs
-* I don't think the cumulative duration is always calculated correctly.
+* I don't think the cumulative duration is always calculated correctly when
+  using the `--summary` option.

 ## Future Directions
 * Add option to automatically parse all `wtmp` files in `/var/log`, although